5 ways the Trump administration could prepare to thwart 2020 election meddling

 The U.S. election system includes federal agencies, state and local election offices, political parties and campaigns, and tech companies that each have a role to play in ensuring the integrity of the voting process.

-And the White House should be the one to coordinate these groups and set priorities, said Michael Daniel, president and CEO of the Cyber Threat Alliance, a nonprofit coalition of cybesecurity companies.
+And the White House should be the one to coordinate these groups and set priorities, said Michael Daniel, president and CEO of the Cyber Threat Alliance, a nonprofit coalition of cybersecurity companies.

 Without that kind of coordination, agencies that see threats may not communicate with agencies that can thwart them — or they may fail to warn potential targets, such as local election officials and campaigns.